 A project’s progress and current state is determined using the following metrics: .
 Source code coverage indicator. .
 Percentage of remediated (repaired) security risk vulnerabilities.

 Continuous Hacking is contracted for a minimum of

-and is renewed automatically at the end of the
+renewed automatically at the end of the

 12-month time period.

-Continuous Hacking ends when we receive a written request
+Continuous Hacking ends when we receive a written request through

-through previously defined channels to terminate the contract.
+previously defined channels to terminate the contract.